Last Updated: 23 September

 Step 1 If it is reasonable and it avoids the risk of infection you have the right to have your working conditions or hours of work altered.

 Step 2 If these adjustments aren’t possible or they won’t make a difference to your increased risk of exposure to infection, then your employer must offer you suitable, alternative work which is appropriate for you to do in all circumstances.
+This may be in the workplace, or at home.
 It must be on terms and conditions that are not substantially different to those of your current role.
 Any alternative role the employer offers you must be safe and appropriate for you to do.

-Step 3 If your employer is unable to provide you with suitable, alternative work, then you have the right to be suspended with pay until they either find you a suitable, alternative role or for as long as it is necessary for you to avoid the increased risk of infection.
+Step 3 If your employer is unable to provide you with suitable, alternative work, then you have the right to be suspended with pay until you are either found a suitable, alternative role or for as long as it is necessary for you to avoid the increased risk of infection.
 This is known as ‘maternity suspension’.

 Q. Can I be dismissed for refusing to come into work during the pandemic?